Exchange fire hits Telstra fixed and mobile services

 A fire at Telstra’s Chatswood exchange in New South Wales has affected fixed and mobile services.

-Telstra confirmed the problem this afternoon, but has not detailed the scope of the affected services, with some customers complaining of loss of service outside of NSW.
+Telstra confirmed the problem this afternoon, but has not detailed the scope of the affected services.
+However, the fire appears to have had an impact on some customers outside of NSW.

 “A fire at the Chatswood Exchange in Sydney this afternoon has been contained, but damage has been caused to some power infrastructure,” a statement from the telco said.

-Note: Update: 4.10pm AEDT: Telstra has confirmed all voice services are restored.